Logan is a Stirring - but Bloody - Finale

 RECOMMENDED FOR: Mature viewers who like a gritty action flick paired with thoughtful themes.
 Fans of Hugh Jackman and/or his Wolverine films.

 NOT RECOMMENDED FOR: Children, those who are squeamish or sensitive to violence and blood, those who prefer light-hearted and family friendly comic book/superhero films.

-Logan, directed by James Mangold, opens in theaters March 3, 2017.
+Logan, directed by James Mangold, opened in theaters March 3, 2017; available for home viewing May 23, 2017.
 It runs 137 minutes and stars Hugh Jackman, Patrick Stewart, Dafne Keen, Boyd Holbrook, Stephen Merchant and Elizabeth Rodriguez.
 Watch the trailer for Logan here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.